 In the fall of 2014, my not-yet-husband and I had been together a while and were starting to consider marriage.

 It was at this stage of our relationship that we were careening down the left side of the road through parts of the United Kingdom that managed to be both rural and full of other cars.
 My husband was driving; I was watching the curb to make sure that he didn’t get too close to it.
 We’d just nervously embarked on our first big trip together.

 The internet will tell you that it’s easy to drive on the other side of the road.
 You’ll have no problem, the internet says.

 The internet is lying.
-Mike popped our rental car’s left front tire 15 minutes after we drove off the lot in what can best be described as an epic curb check.
+Mike popped our rental car’s left front tire 15 minutes after we drove off the lot in what we can describe as an epic curb check.
 It sounded like a shotgun blast.
 We got out of the car and looked at the tire.
 Cars whooshed by us.

 Another time my husband left a bag on an Irish bus, and we went through the same type of steps: panic, figuring out what to do, solving the problem, forgetting all about that initial stress and congratulating ourselves over drinks.

 The team-building and problem-solving inspired by these chaotic moments can be life-changing.
 Whether it’s a lost bag or a popped rental car tire or getting lost in a Japanese rail station and realizing that, no matter how long you stare at the sign, you cannot read Japanese writing.
 Tribulations while traveling trigger a kind of on-your-feet thinking that doesn’t surface much in everyday life.
 After all, you’re in a strange place, surrounded by strangers.
 Nothing could be further from your comfort zone.